windwhiterain/Elf/readme.md

 ```
 ## Advantages Over The Node System Of Houdini
 1. Data are typed by schema.While houdini has no type system.
-2. Interface gives an efficient way operator the ability to
+2. Interface gives an efficient way for operator to
 process data in different schema.While houdini have to specify
 the way operator interpret the data, on operator itself.
 3. Duplication is minimized.While houdini have cache on nealy